The Deborah Marquit collection is created with a passion for playful feminine luxury that celebrates the joy and freedom of the female spirit.

 Deborah's designs are notable for their trademark silhouettes, authentic fit, and bold color expression.
 Clean, modern shapes provide provocative details to layer or expose.

 Fabrics are chosen for their composition, beauty, functionality, texture, and performance.
 Both imported and domestic materials are used, including hand-loomed laces.

-Located in New York City, USA, garments are produced by masters in the art of intimate apparel manufacturing and made with devotion to quality, precision, and care.
+Garments are manufactured in New York City, USA, where they are produced with devotion to quality, precision, and care.

 Among those loyal to the brand are Zoe Kravitz, Rihanna, Gretchen Mol, Gwen Stefani, Madonna, Maggie Gyllenhaal, Marisa Tomei, M.I.A., Sarah Jessica Parker, Susan Sarandon, Nicole Kidman, Stella Schnabel, and make-up artist, Bobbi Brown.

 Sold by more than 350 boutiques, department stores, and internet retailers globally, including Net-a-porter, Barneys, Fred Segal's, Selfridges, Bloomingdales, Bergdorf Goodman, and www.deborahmarquit.com.

 Editorial features include: Vogue, Elle, Harper’s Bazaar, InStyle, Glamour, Interview, Nylon, T, The New York Times, W Magazine, Esquire, L'Official, GQ, CR Fashionbook, Details, V Magazine, LOVE, Re-Edition, Marie Claire, I-D, Vice, The Face, Spin, Playboy, Max, Wonderland, Self Service, Vanity Fair, and Rollingstone.

 Company Slogan: Light your body, illuminate the path.